 b) The Financial Secretary and/or Treasurer where applicable, shall be bonded in the amount decided upon by the local union by a recognized surety company and approved by the local union.

-c) No motion which shall incur the expenditure of more than $500.00 (five hundred dollars) shall be voted on at a general membership meeting without a Notice of Motion having been posted in all units detailing the expenditures for at least 7 (seven) days prior to the vote.
+c) Motions which incur the expenditure of more than $2500.00 (two thousand five hundred dollars) shall be voted on at a general membership.
 The only exception to the above would be a motion concerning withdrawal of money from the Emergency Fund which is governed by Article XIII – Emergency Fund.

-d) Between general membership meetings and only under urgent circumstances, the table officers shall be empowered to spend a maximum of $1,0000.00 (one thousand dollars).
+d) Between general membership meetings, the table officers shall be empowered to spend a maximum of $10,0000.00 (ten thousand dollars).
 Details of such expenditures must be reported to the next general membership meeting.

 e) The Financial Secretary is authorized to make payments for all recurring expenditures of the local union.